March 6, 2018 from 10 a.m. to 2 p.m.

 Maine's Largest Environmental Career Fair

-Open to the public, Unity College hosts New England’s largest environmental career fair, with more than 100 employers appearing at the Feb.
-7, 2017 event.
+Open to the public, Unity College hosts New England’s largest environmental career fair, with more than 100 employers expected to appear at the March 6, 2018 event.

 An annual tradition of connecting employers with job seekers looking for work in the growing “green” job market will once again take place at Unity College.

 The environmental career recruitment event is free and open to the general public, though focused on recruitment of current students, recent or anticipated college graduates from across New England.
-Sponsored by the Unity College Career Resource Center, the event has attracted commitments from more than 50 employers (a list of participants follows).
+Sponsored by the Unity College Career Resource Center.

 “Our annual environmental career fair consistently generates exceptional interest from potential employers,” Director of Career Services Nicole Collins ’00 said.
 “Participants will have the opportunity to conduct informational interviews, seek professional advice, establish professional connections, secure internships, refine their job search and, in some cases, make the right connection leading to a professional opportunity.”